MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/basic-web-app.md

 Provision the App Service plan and the SQL Database in the same region to minimize network latency.
 Generally, choose the region closest to your users.

 The resource group also has a region, which specifies where deployment metadata is stored.
 Put the resource group and its resources in the same region.
 This can improve availability during deployment.
-Choose your region wisely, Microsoft Azure region pricing varies and region selection can help you reduce cloud spending.
+Pricing for a resource can vary by region.
+Before choosing a region, consider the region pricing to keep your costs low.

 To help you get started, use the [pricing calculator][pricing] to estimate costs.